 Welcome to the Birch Community Garden at The Salvation Army.
 Founded in 2009, the garden was originally the vision of Captains Tom and Laura Fenton of the Broomfield Salvation Army.
 They thought that if someone would be willing to coordinate the garden they could donate the land at the Salvation Army property in the Birch neighborhood of Broomfield.
 Kierston Howard quickly stepped in and organized a prolific and bountiful garden.
 Kierston Howard has moved on.
 The new coordinators are Carmen Albiniak and Sharon Josephs.
-Since it was started nine years ago, the garden has yielded almost 20,000 pounds of food to be donated back into the community through the Salvation Army’s outreach.
-Now in its ninth year, the garden continues to be guided by these founding goals:
+Since it was started 12 years ago, the garden has yielded almost 25,000 pounds of food to be donated back into the community through the Salvation Army’s outreach.
+Now in its twelfth year, the garden continues to be guided by these founding goals:

 - Provide fresh, local and organic fruit and vegetables to community members, particularly those in need